FRINXio/confd/README.md

 <session-id>27</session-id></hello>]]>]]>
 ```

-Now you can use the following curl commands from your localhost, or you can use our Postman collection with the same commands here:
+Now you can use the following curl commands from your localhost, or you can use our Postman collection here:
 https://github.com/FRINXio/confd/tree/master/postman_collection

 #### Mount the confd node "CONFD1" in ODL